 Azure includes both object storage and compute space.
 Kings County didn’t need compute and, more importantly, didn’t want to pay for it.
 They also had reservations about the learning curve associated with a new product that seemed highly complex.

-As they were weighing the options, Backblaze launched S3 Compatible APIs for Backblaze B2 Cloud Storage in May of 2020, which enabled native tiering from Veeam directly to Backblaze B2.
+As they were weighing the options, Backblaze launched the S3 Compatible API for Backblaze B2 Cloud Storage in May of 2020, which enabled native tiering from Veeam directly to Backblaze B2.
 It made their decision easy—Backblaze B2 offered just the object storage they needed and it worked out of the box.
 With reliable off-site storage in place, they were able to implement Veeam’s forever forward incrementals, enabling them to further reduce their cloud footprint and costs.

 Fortunately, should they ever need more storage or find they need less than predicted, they’re not stuck with fixed on-premises infrastructure—they can scale up or down as needed in Backblaze’s Storage Cloud.